 - Sponsored by a local healthcare organization

-Exceptions will be reviewed on a case-by-case basis by the Office of Communications and Public Affairs.
+Exceptions will be reviewed on a case-by-case basis by the Office of University Relations.
+Any advertising not approved by the Office of University Relations will be removed.